kittenwg/krb-spake-preauth/README.md

 draft-ietf-kitten-krb-spake-preauth was first published as a kitten WG document on 2017-06-06.

 SPAKE is shipped on-by-default in Fedora starting 2018-03-27.
 This matches the code that MIT krb5 will release in 1.17 at the end of 2018.
+(krb5-1.17-beta1 was released 2018-11-01.)

 Reviewer | Review Date | Version Reviewed | Review Notes/Summary | Link to Review
 ---------|-------------|------------------|----------------------|---------------